 The Biggest Mining Pools

 As mentioned above, the biggest bitcoin mining pools are located in China for “electric bills” reasons.
-However, a significant part of mining pools can also be found in the USA, Russia, etc. We are going to observe the most popular and trustable ones.
+However, a significant part can also be found in the USA, Russia, etc. We are going to observe the most popular and trustable ones.

 By 2020, f2pool again took the first place, growing its hash rates, so it remains one of China’s best Bitcoin mining sites and around the world.
 The website supports English, Spanish, and Chinese.
-F2pool charges 2.5% as a mining pool fee when mining BTC.
+What services does F2pool offer?
+F2pool charges 2.5% as a mining pool fee when mining.
 Both Android and iOS apps are available for personal account management.
 Simplicity and reliability – that’s what miners value f2pool for.

 Notably, f2pool mined Bitcoin block number 629,999.
 This was the last block before the third Bitcoin halving that happened this year.

-The second largest BTC mining pool is also situated in China.
+The second-largest mining pool is also situated in China.
 BTC.com takes 13.6% of hashrate within the Bitcoin network.
 BTC.com mining pool is run by a Chinese-based giant company Bitmain which is also behind Antpool and Antminer ASICs.

 However, some users complain about support work and troubles with reward’s withdrawals.
 Yet, BTC.com has been on the market for quite a while, proving its consistency and taking the third position in our top list.
 The pool utilizes several payment systems, including FPPS and PPS (will be explained below).